Interfaces for Named Token

 -

-All method involving
+All methods involving

 interface IERC_NamedTokenExtension {